 And the best bit – it’s right next to the beach.
 So when you’re tired of strolling, and cooing over gorgeous items you can’t afford you can head straight over for some relaxation.

-4. West Palm Beach
+Things to do in West Palm Beach

 Let’s talk about the street art around this place.
 Every corner we turned was adorned with an amazing mural or quirky installation art.

 An instagrammers paradise…